pvanhoof/dir-examples/README.md

 > 5. If any interfaces have been added since the last public release, then increment age.
 > 6. If any interfaces have been removed or changed since the last public release, then set age to 0.

+When you don't care about compatibility with libtool's -version-info, then you can take the following rules for VERSION in cmake, meson and qmake:

+> * SOVERSION = Major version
+> * Major version: increase it if you break ABI compatibility
+> * Minor version: increase it if you add ABI compatible features
+> * Patch version: increase it for bug fix releases.

 ### The APIVERSION part

 For the API version I will use the rules from [semver.org](https://semver.org).
 You can also use the semver rules for your package's version: